-Dr. Humes was chosen to perform the autopsy because of the decision to bring the body of the late President to the Naval Medical Center in Bethesda, Maryland, where, as stated, he was Director of Laboratories.
+Dr. Humes was chosen to perform the autopsy because of the decision to bring the body of the late President to the Naval Medical Center in.Bethesda, Maryland, where, as stated, he was Director of Laboratories.

 At the direction and under the supervision of Dr. Humes, x-rays and photographs of the President's body were taken during the autopsy.
 The x-rays were examined that same evening.
 However, the photographs were not seen at that time.
-All x-rays and photographic plates were delivered that evening to Secret Service personnel.
-Dr. Humes and Dr. Boswell first saw the 7 photographs on November 1, 1966, when requested by the Department of Justice to examine, identify, and inventory them at the National Archives.
-Dr. Finck first saw the photographs on January 20, 1967.
+All x-rays and photographic places were delivered that evening to Secret Service personnel.
+Dr. Humes and Dr. Boswell first saw the photographs on November 1, 1966, when requested by the Department of Justice to examine, identify, and inventory them at the National Archives.
+Dr. Finck first saw the photographs with the autopsy report.

-The undersigned physicians have been requested by the Department of Justice to examine the x-rays and photographs for the purpose of determining whether they are consistent with the autopsy report.
 Pursuant to this request, we met after our regular work day, on January 20, 1967, at the office of Dr. Robert H. Bahmer, Archivist of the United States, where the x-rays and photographs were made available to us.
 Our findings with respect thereto follow.